Cigarette smokers die an average of 10 years sooner

 Surgeon General's Warning

 In 1983, cigarette smoking was ranked as the largest preventable cause of coronary heart disease (CHD).
 Smoking one to five cigarettes a day increases heart attack risk by 40% compared with nonsmokers, and smoking one pack per day quadruples the risk.
-In 1984, cigarette smoking was found to be the major cause of chronic obstructive pulmonary disease (e.g., emphysema, cancer) for both men and women.
+In 1984, cigarette smoking was found to be the major cause of Chronic Obstructive Pulmonary Diseases (COPD), such as chronic bronchitis and emphysema, for both men and women.
+COPD is a progressive disease that makes it hard to breathe.
+COPD can cause shortness of breath, wheezing, chest tightness, and coughing that produces large amounts of mucus.
+COPD may make it difficult to do basic activities like walking or climbing stairs.
 A 2004 report stated that cigarette smoking causes diseases in nearly every organ of the body, and that it is conclusively linked to leukemia, cataracts, pneumonia and cancers of the cervix, kidney, pancreas and stomach.
 Unborn children and non-smokers who breathe smoke exhaled by smokers and burning tobacco (second-hand smoke) can also become sick, and thousands of smoking-related fires occur yearly.
 Statistics from the Center for Disease Control (CDC) show that smoking kills over 440,000 people per year in the United States.[1]
 For comparison, approximately 400,000 Americans died in World War II, 58,000 American soldiers died during the Vietnam war, and 2,800 people died when the World Trade Center towers collapsed after being hit by two hijacked airplanes on September 11, 2001.
 We mourn this great loss of life.
 However, every year, the number of deaths caused by smoking is over 157 times greater than the World Trade Center, 7.5 greater than Vietnam, and exceeds those of World War II, but strangely, this does not cause any great outrage because we voluntarily inflict this on ourselves.

 Death statistics